 The Critical Thinking (CT), Speaking (S), and Writing (W) graduation skills are embedded throughout the offered courses and are met by completing the major.
-The graduation skill in Quantitative Reasoning (QR) is met by completing the following courses: COM 301 (QF) and COM 352 (QFA) for Communication Studies majors and one of MAT 163, MAT 164 or PHY 119 for Film and New Media majors.
+The graduation skill in Quantitative Reasoning (QR) is met by completing the COM 351 for Communication Studies majors and one of DST 164, MAT 111, or PHY 119 for Film and New Media majors.